 The good news is that all of these things are fixable.
 It is also entirely possible that your situation is a mixture of both lists.

-There is no need to worry as there is always room for improvement, and those who strive for it are those who typically enjoy the greatest successes in life.
+There is no need to worry as there is always room for improvement, and those who strive for it typically enjoy the greatest successes in life.

 With that in mind, let’s look a little closer at the communication process and how you can hone personal communication skills.